11 Keyword Research Tips that Skyrockets Your SEO to the Next Level

 In this screenshot, we can see Google Philippines recommending some interesting long-tail queries related to running shoes for women.
 If you’re an online shoes retailer and you’re offering different brands, you’ll find it insightful to see how popular the search term “running shoes for women nike” is.
 This may help you shift your focus from promoting a different brand to Nike as obviously more people are looking for it.

 This is a good place to start finding keyword variations as these are the actual search terms people use in finding services like yours.
-It’s also a good idea to use these related keywords in your content as they will be more likely to rank higher in the search results.
+It’s also a good idea to use semantically related keywords in your content as they will be more likely to rank higher in the search results.

 Answer Questions (People Also Ask)

 In Google search, you will also notice a section called People Also Ask.
-This is a list of common questions related to your query.
+This is a list of common questions related to your search query.
 You can use this as additional keyword ideas for your content.

 For example, if you’re planning to write a blog post about running shoes, you can see from the screenshot above that people are also asking about the best running shoes for ladies, types of running shoes, or how to buy running shoes.
 You can use these questions as topics for your blog post or as keywords to target.